AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.5828

 Abstract

-Biofabrication has proved to be a versatile and valuable tool for tissue engineering and cancer research in order to mimic different tumor microenvironments.
-In the present study, four different cell lines, including two melanoma cell lines, Mel Im and Mel Wei, and two breast cancer cell lines, MDA-MB-231 and MCF-7, were tested in combination with four hydrogels.
-The hydrogels were a composite ink consisting of alginate, hyaluronic acid and gelatine (Alg/HA/Gel), pre-crosslinked oxidized alginate with gelatine (ADA-GEL), alginate with methyl cellulose (Meth-Alg) and acrylated hyaluronic acid (HAA).
-Rheological analysis and shear stress calculations, printability assays and dynamic mechanical analysis were performed on all the hydrogels.
-The cell lines were then mixed into the hydrogels, printed and examined over a period of 14 days.
-The focus was on cell survival in the gel, metabolic activity and cell cycle analysis using FUCCI reporters.
-The results showed that all hydrogels were well printable and Meth-Alg was the softest gel.
-The cell lines survived the printing process in all inks, but there were significant differences in the metabolic activity and the predominant cell cycle stage.
+Biofabrication has proven to be a versatile and valuable tool for tissue engineering and cancer research, enabling the mimicry of various tumor microenvironments.
+In the present study, four different cell lines, including two melanoma cell lines, Mel Im and Mel Wei, and two breast cancer cell lines, MDA-MB-231 and MCF-7, were tested in combination with four distinct hydrogels.
+The hydrogels used were a composite ink of alginate, hyaluronic acid, and gelatin (Alg/HA/Gel), pre-crosslinked oxidized alginate with gelatin (ADA-GEL), alginate with methylcellulose (Meth-Alg), and acrylated hyaluronic acid (HAA).
+Rheological analysis, shear stress calculations, printability assays, and dynamic mechanical analysis were performed on all hydrogels.
+The cell lines were then mixed into the hydrogels, printed, and examined over 14 days, with a focus on cell survival, metabolic activity, and cell cycle analysis using fluorescent ubiquitination-based cell cycle indicator reporters.
+The results showed that all hydrogels were printable, with Meth-Alg being the softest gel.
+The cell lines survived the printing process in all bioinks, but there were significant differences in the metabolic activity and the predominant cell cycle stage.
 In Alg/HA/Gel, the cells grew in spheroid colonies.
-ADA-GEL proved to be a good bioink for all cell lines, which enabled proliferation, migration and supported the metabolic activity of the cells, while Meth-Alg offered pores for spreading and proliferating cells.
-However, it was shown that HAA resulted in the lowest cell number and metabolic activity for all cell lines due to its high polymer content, leading in senescence.
-Our data demonstrated that depending on the hypothesis, all inks are valuable approaches for breast cancer and melanoma models.
+ADA-GEL proved to be a good bioink, supporting proliferation, migration, and high metabolic activity across all cell lines, while Meth- Alg offered pore structures conducive to cell spreading and proliferation.
+However, HAA resulted in the lowest cell number and metabolic activity across all cell lines, likely due to its high polymer content, which induced senescence.
+Our data demonstrated that each of these bioinks presents unique advantages for breast cancer and melanoma research models.

 Keywords